Looking for the short answer? Check out our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

-Determining how often to change your air filters relies upon several factors:
+Deciding how often to change your air filters relies upon several factors:

 - Which air filter your system requires

-- Pets – Dogs, cats, etc.
+- Pets – Cats, dogs, birds, etc.

-- Number of occupants in the house
+- Occupancy of the home

 In summary: